ABRG-Models/morphologica/README.coding.md

 {
     morph::Config conf("./params.json");
     if (!conf.ready) { /* handle error */ }

-    conf.process_args (argc, argv); // This line is all you have to add to your setup!
+    // This line is all you have to add to your setup to be able to override a parameter conf.process_args (argc, argv);

     // Now, when you call conf.getDouble for the parameter 'A', then you'll
     // get the one from JSON, unless the command line has an override for A.